Not-Baguette/mtkclient-installer/README.md

 # mtkclient-installer
 I made this to simplify tech support work I've been doing on XDA discord server in case I ever become inactive there.
+This code for the most part will be self-updating as it searches for latest releases.
 ### Only for Windows because I can't test on mac/linux

 ## What will this install